Madame Restell: Career

 Madame Restell advertised her services as a "Female Physician" in newspapers such as the Herald and even the New York Times.
 She and her husband Charles operated out of a large brownstone mansion on the northeast corner of Fifth Avenue and 52nd Street.

 When Restell began her business, abortions were hardly illegal.
 Only surgical abortions were forbidden, and this was only after the quickening, that is, when the woman started to feel the fetus move (this was typically around 4 months time).
 As a result, historians and other researchers have suggested that it is essentially impossible ever to know the exact incidence of nineteenth-century abortions since many women likely performed them at home or sought medical help under the guise of removing a perceived menstrual blockage.
 Once pregnancy was known, however, women could no longer use the argument of relieving a blocked menses as an explanation for taking abortifacients.

 Soon, Restell's success began to attract copiers and competition.
 This drew the attention of the AMA, which officially launched a campaign in 1857 to end abortion.
 In order to rally support for their cause, the AMA targeted Restell, the most celebrated abortion provider and deemed her the enemy.
 The term "Restellism" became a euphemism for abortion.
 With the swift changes of law in New York, Restell was constantly being hounded by authorities and anti-abortion crusaders to end her practice.

 She was met with opposition from the press.
 Enoch E. Camp and George Wilkes' National Police Gazette covered New York's "crime news" and detailed stories about theft, abortion, and rape.
 Coverage was not limited to New York but rather extended to major cities throughout the United States and Europe.
 The Gazette claimed that in addition to performing abortions, "...most of the abandoned infants found almost daily throughout the city came from her [Restell's] establishment."

 Conservative editors such as Samuel Jenks Smith of the New York Sunday Morning News also publicly condemned Restell's profession.
 On July 7, 1839—the earliest press's attack on Restell—his editorial claimed her business "...strikes at the root of all social order."
 According to Smith, doctors believed Restell was engaging in dangerous work, and that "...what she was doing was impossible without endangering the lives of the patients."
 Her work was considered "sinful".

 Madame Restell became so well known throughout New York City that copies of her trials were published in the Times and the Police Gazette.
 She was listed as a New York City attraction in tour guides.

+Madame Restell became one of the most widely known abortionists in nineteenth-century America, with her activities frequently reported in newspapers across the United States.
+Her prominence was due in part to her extensive use of discreet newspaper advertisements, which promoted her services while maintaining a degree of anonymity.